 Cynthia Turner Camp, Associate Professor of English Literature at the University of Georgia, specializes in late medieval literature and medieval hagiography.
 Her research focuses primarily on English saints, the epistemological grounds of (medieval and contemporary) historiography, differing medieval constructions of time, and manuscript studies and the early development of printing.
 These interests find expression in the study of late medieval saints' lives and relics (particularly of incorrupt saints); community identity construction, historiographic writing, and memorial processes; and the literature and culture of late medieval monasticism.
 In addition to being responsible for the department's Chaucer and Middle English courses, she frequently teaches medieval women's literary culture and courses that focus on manuscript culture.

 Her monograph, Anglo-Saxon Saints' Lives as History Writing in Late Medieval England (2015), examines the interplay of Anglo-Saxon saints' lives, historical consciousness, and narrative history-writing in late medieval and early modern vernacular hagiography.
 In Fall 2012 she was a Visiting Research Fellow at the University of London's Institute of English Studies, and in 2007 she received grants from the Cornell University Society for the Humanities and the Medieval Academy of America to examine the newly-discovered manuscript of saints' lives by the fifteenth-century poet Osbern Bokenham, on which she has presented at several conferences.
-She is also editing the hagiography of Henry Bradshaw, an early sixteenth-century monk of Chester.
+She is also co-editing, with Emily Kelley of Saginaw Valley State University, a collection of essays on medieval merchants' devotion to saints across western Europe.
 Recent articles include "The Temporal Excesses of Dead Flesh," postmedieval 4.4 (Dec.
 2013) and "Spatial Memory, Historiographic Fantasy, and the Touch of the Past in the Middle English St Erkenwald," New Literary History 44.3 (Summer 2013).

 Ph.D., Medieval Studies (Middle English literature), Cornell University, 2008